Body Fat Transfer With Sydney Plastic Surgeon Dr Ellis Choy

 Within a few days, blood vessels will begin to manifest around the newly injected fat.
 Due to the delay in the body creating new blood supply, some fat cells will die so it’s normal to compensate for the loss by overfilling the treated area with grafted fat.
 In some cases, several treatments are required to gain the desired amount of healthy fat cells.

 Recovery from body fat grafting

 Your consultation with Dr Choy will give you a good understanding of what to expect, and he will provide all the information and resources required for a timely recovery.
 As body fat grafting is an outpatient operation, you will need the assistance of a family member or friend to drive you home, and possibly stay with you for a day or two while you start recovery.

 The cost of body fat grafting is determined by the amount of area to be filled, the time it takes, the cost of anaesthesia and the facility used.
-Cutting costs shouldn’t be an option as your body deserves only the best treatment by a highly qualified surgeon, like Dr Choy.
+Cutting costs shouldn’t be an option as your body deserves treatment by a highly qualified Specialist Plastic Surgeon, like Dr Choy.

 *The information about body fat grafting was reviewed by Dr Ellis Choy.
 If you have any questions, please don’t hesitate to contact us here.